Anyone can write a blog.

 Here’s how I created the link above in WordPress:

-If I don’t check the box Open a link in new window/tab, the reader will leave my website once the link is clicked, and might never come back.
+If I don’t check the box Open a link in new window/tab, the reader will leave my website once the link is clicked, and may never come back.
 By ticking that box, the outbound link opens in a new window while leaving my page open, and the reader can return to it whenever he or she done.

 You’ve probably also noticed that I often refer to earlier articles in this blog.
 Whenever I do, I make sure to create an internal link to those stories.
 Not only is this a service to readers who want to find out more about a certain topic, it tends to increase the time people spend on my site.
 And by the way, I don’t only do this for my blog.
 My entire site is filled with internal links.